willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 We use two open inventory datasets from eastern North America: the Forest Inventory and Analysis (FIA) dataset in the United States [@OConnell2007] and the Forest Inventory of Québec [@Naturelles2016].
 These inventories, with multiple dbh measurements over time and space, allow us to use the transition information between measurement years for predicting growth, survival, and recruitment rates.
-We selected the 31 most abundant species, comprising 9 conifer species and 21 hardwood species, well-dispersed across shade tolerance and succession traits (Supplementary Table 1 TODO).
+We selected the 31 most abundant species, comprising 9 conifer species and 21 hardwood species, well-dispersed across shade tolerance and succession traits (Supplementary Material 1).
 Furthermore, these species are well distributed across the eastern North American gradient.
 A detailed description of the data and model development is available in Chapter 2.